 Just two months after graduating, Amy moved to Seattle, Washington, seeking a change of scenery and the opportunity to further forge her identity, both as a woman and a woman with Asperger's Syndrome.
 Her stay on the West Coast would last two years, before a new path presented itself to her.

 In 2007, Amy was accepted into the Masters in Applied Behavior Analysis program at Caldwell College in Caldwell, New Jersey.
 In 2011, Amy completed her thesis study, which attempted to use the principles of ABA to teach adult males with Asperger's Syndrome how to ask someone out on a date, and received her degree.

 Amy is also a writer, having had pieces of her work published in numerous outlets, including the textbook Special Education, edited by William L. Heward; Autism Spectrum Quarterly; the Autism Asperger Publishing Company newsletter; the Daniel Jordan Fiddle Foundation newsletter and blog; and the official blog of Autism Speaks.
 She is presently authoring and looking for a publisher for her book, The Naughty Autie, which chronicles her experiences with relationships, dating, and sexuality as a woman with Asperger's Syndrome.

-Amy is a certified college coach for individuals with Asperger's Syndrome, and the founder of A.S.C.O.T (Asperger's Syndrome Coaching and Other Techniques) Coaching, LLC.
+Amy is a Certified Autism Specialist and college coach for individuals with Asperger's Syndrome, and the founder of A.S.C.O.T Coaching, LLC.
 She is also a seasoned public speaker, having spoken at conferences, professional development workshops, support group meetings, and more since the age of 14.

 Currently, Amy is offering services as a college coach, autism consultant, and public speaker.
-All related inquiries can be directed to Amy at firstname.lastname@example.org, or to her business manager, Nicole Turon-Diaz, at email@example.com.
+All related inquiries can be directed to Amy at email@example.com, or to her business manager, Nicole Turon-Diaz, at firstname.lastname@example.org.